phucty/wikidb/README.md

 Build a local WikiDB from Wikidata dumps.
 We can fast access Wikidata item information, fact provenances, search and filter wikidata (known their attribute value (Wikidata ID)).

+Features:
+- Get Wikidata entity information without any limitation as the online Wikidata request
+- Access provenance facts 1.4B facts with 1B references
+- Fast entities boolean search.
+For example: It takes 5 seconds to get all male[Q6581072] (5,868,897) or 2.2 seconds to get all researchers (occupation[P106]-researcher[Q1650915]) (1,765,233).

+See more details in [example.ipynb](example.ipynb)

 ## Use wikidb

 1. Modify [config.py](config.py) to your setting